 However, if you're not battling through the anguish of a long-term project, a top-shelf price becomes much tougher to justify.
 For folks like this who happen to take a less obsessive approach to the sport, we recommend selecting mid-level shoes such as the La Sportiva Finale or Black Diamond Aspect.
-Another category of climber who probably shouldn't spend their last cent on climbing shoes is beginners.
+We also don't recommend that beginners spend their last cent on climbing shoes.
 When you're learning to climb, it's common to exhibit sloppy footwork that can quickly wear through any shoe, regardless of price.
-We, therefore, suggest that new climbers select less expensive models with thicker rubber, such as the La Sportiva Tarantulace or the Evolv Defy.
-After wearing through a couple of pairs of bargain shoes, most climbers will possess better footwork and it will begin to make sense to upgrade to a pricier, better-performing model.
+We suggest that new climbers select less expensive models with thicker rubber, such as the La Sportiva Tarantulace or the Evolv Defy.
+After wearing through a couple of pairs of bargain shoes, most climbers will possess better footwork, and it will begin to make sense to upgrade to a pricier, better-performing model.

 The ability to stand on tiny edges is paramount to climbing shoe performance.
 The more weight you can support with your feet, the less you will burden your throbbing forearms.
 Top edgers include the La Sportiva Katana, the La Sportiva Genius, and the slender Tenaya Tarifa.
 All of these models offer an excellent balance of support and sensitivity.

 The Katana achieves its excellent edging performance with a classic design.
 It features a stiff LaspoFlex midsole and a slight downturn from heel to toe that supplies both support and sensitivity when utilizing micro holds.
 Although the Katana comes new with standard right-angle edges on its rubber, its cousin the La Sportiva Genius incorporates innovative "No-Edge" technology.
 No-Edge means that these shoes are sold with a rubber edge that's already rounded.
 This allows your toes to be positioned as close as possible to the rock, and it results in exceptional performance so long as you're willing to modify your technique to account for the unusual design.
 Finally, the Tarifa achieves its own edging performance by offering a tight fit in combination with excellent sensitivity.
 This combination gave our testers the confidence to utilize minuscule features.
-Keep in mind that to get great excellent edging you need a shoe that fits your foot properly.
+Keep in mind that excellent edging performance requires a properly-fitting shoe.
 For many of us, the Katana delivered just that.
 However, our wide-footed testers generally preferred the similar, but wider, Scarpa Instinct.

 We evaluated each shoe's edging capability on vertical routes from the New River Gorge to Yosemite Valley, where the ability to stand on tiny edges and points is crucial.
 We paid particular attention to how difficult it was to stand on small holds and how well we could feel the holds under our feet.
 Stiffer shoes like the Scarpa Vapor V tended to be less sensitive but more supportive on longer pitches, while our testers unlocked techy edging sequences during 20+ minute efforts.
 Soft slippers like the Five Ten Moccasym seem to be the worst edgers because feet are prone to slipping around inside these less secure designs.
 Some folks skirt this issue by sizing their slippers super tight.
 For dedicated edging, however, virtually all of our testers would prefer a lace-up or velcro closure.